A SHORT ESSAY ON LIFE, OLD AGE, LOVE, AND EXPECTATIONS

 So, what should we expect?
 Should we settle for less than an epic love simply because we are now old and sometimes afflicted with infirmities of age, sad memories, depression, and/or loneliness?
 Again, the answer for me is absolutely not!
 At this stage of our lives, no one should be satisfied with less than a truly epic love.
 A lukewarm, tepid, shallow, romance is a waste of our precious time.
 But a truly deep abiding love for another is a different matter.
 I expect to, or already have, found a soulmate.
 I expect give her my entire being, my heart, mind, and soul, without reservation whatsoever.
 This kind of love is the stuff of which truly successful lives are made.
 It is the kind of love about which novels are written and movies made; it is the kind of love on which dreams are based.
 It is the kind of love that I expect to give, and it is the kind of love that I expect to receive.

 To quote Dylan Thomas's famous poem: "Do not go gentle into that good night, Old age should burn and rave at close of day; Rage, rage against the dying of the light."
 And, I intend to continue doing just that.
 I shall strive to extract--and to give--all of the love, peace, happiness, and satisfaction that this life has to offer.

 A pollyannaish viewpoint tinged with a bit of childish optimism?
 Perhaps so.
-Regardless, these are my true feelings.
-This is the real me after all pretense has been removed.
-And really living, loving, and being loved by, someone with all my heart and soul is how I will spend the remainder of my days on this earth.
+Regardless, these are my feelings.
+And really living, loving, and being loved by, someone with all my heart and soul is how I wish to spend the remainder of my days on this earth.

 Being a romatic?
 Of this I am guilty.
 Hopeless?
 Naaa...